 - Climbing is a great way to get a workout while having fun

 - Acts of a form meditation as the activity often requires your undivided attention

 - A sociable sporting activity that’s great for people of all ages and experience levels

-Redpoint Bristol offers all you could want from a climbing gym, and is perfect for all ages and experience levels
+Redpoint Bristol has all you could want from a climbing gym, and is perfect for all ages and experience levels.

 Stand Up Paddleboard

 - A great way to get some exercise while having fun

 - Gliding along the water offers you great views and a unique perspective of the city

 Stand up paddleboarding, or ‘SUPing’ is currently the UKs fastest growing sport.
 It involves standing on what looks like a large, highly buoyant surfboard and gliding across the waters surface.
 SUP along the river Avon and experience Bristol from a whole new perspective.
 Just watch out for the boats!

 - A large bar with multiple TVs, pool tables, and dart boards